apache/incubator-weex-site/source/guide/integrate-devtool-to-ios.md

 @end
 ```

-**Note: The inspector API must be called before weex is initialized**
+**Note: The inspector API must be called before weex is initialized **

+**if your application is a pure weex project, you need to ensure that the initial value of setDebug is `NO`, otherwise it may be white screen on the first page of the weex page**

 - `setDebug`